dmurph/display-mode/explainer.md

 This API seems like it isn't suiting our needs, and is hard to change while continuing to be backwards compatible.
 Better to create a new surface.

-# Part 1: `display-override`
+# Part 1: `display_override`

-Add a new field, sequence of strings `display-override`, which the user agent considers before the `display` field.
+Add a new field, sequence of strings `display_override`, which the user agent considers before the `display` field.
 These are considered in-order, and the first supported display mode is applied.
 If none are supported, the user agent falls back to [evaluating](https://w3c.github.io/manifest/#display-modes) the `display` field (as already specified).

 Example: